qwshen/spark-etl-framework/docs/sql-actor.md

 The SqlActor is a generic sql actor which can be used to execute any sql-statements, including select, insert, update, merge, delete, create, alter, etc.

 The sql statement can be specified by either sqlString or sqlFile property.
-However, one of them must be defined.
+However, at least and only one of them must be defined.

 Actor Class: `com.qwshen.etl.common.SqlActor`